NOTICE: All classes/activities cancelled for Wednesday, Jan. 28. Classes resume Thursday, Jan. 29. Click for details.

 - While abroad students are still considered to be enrolled full-time at RIC.

 - Courses taken abroad will transfer with credit, as long as a final grade of C or better is received in each course.
+Letter grades do not transfer for courses taken abroad nor do they affect the student’s GPA at RIC.

 - Students may study abroad for a semester, year, or summer or during the short January term.